Biography

 In addition to my focus on the effects of the American Revolution in the Habsburg lands, I have also worked on other projects alongside my dissertation, ranging from the extraordinary life of Maria von Born to the influence of Leopoldine Society in America during the nineteenth century.
 Outlines of these and more can be found on this website.

-From October 2022, I am currently a Lecturer in European History at the University of Amsterdam in the Netherlands.
+In October 2022, I became a Lecturer in European History at the University of Amsterdam in the Netherlands.
+Since August 2023, I serve as Assistant Professor (tenure-track) in Global Political History at the Vrije Universiteit Amsterdam.